a-paxton/living-documents/README.md

   will see a few new files with the same name (`reproducible_manuscript`) but with new extensions.
-These files will include LaTeX log files, intermediary manuscript files, and (given the specifications provided in our example) a final PDF of the manuscript.
+These files will include LaTeX log files, intermediary manuscript files, and (given the specifications provided in our example) a final PDF of the manuscript and figures (already included in this repository).

 * `references.bib`: This is a BibTeX-formatted file of references for the reproducible manuscript.
 As with LaTeX, you may include more references in the